mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 |basic| |FA| Select Farms of the Right Size
 -------------------------------------------------------------------------------

-To see which farms are the right area, we first need to calculate the area!
+To see which farms are the right area (between 100 and 150 ha), we first need to calculate their areas in hectares.
 Open the attribute table for the :guilabel:`well_located_farms` layer, then enter edit mode:

 .. image:: ../_static/vector_analysis/033.png